 Hallmark has nice sentiments, but they meander the gentle slopes of meadows laced with buttercups pollinated by crisp dollar bills.
 And we are too smart for the platitudes of enterprises that print treacle for profit.
 At least that's what William and Mary say.
 Though they annually ask us for money, so they would say that anyway.
 There is also no denying the obvious: we have been lucky - so far.
 Though we have stumbled on rocky trails, slipped on slick foothills and blundered over blue ridges, we've never had to scale the Himalayas.
 So while there have been obstacles, we have overcome them hand in hand.
 But perhaps that is simply the Hallmark card in me speaking - the one that blithely assumes our journey has been one and the same.
 Maybe your path has been different.
 Maybe you climb Himalayan peaks everyday.
 Maybe I am being foolish and insecure.
 But that exhausted look on your face suggests you ran uphill for miles today while I walked meters on smooth linoleum.
 Then there are these scattered scraps of paper - fuzzy phrases that spawn insipid poems parading my mostly muddled thoughts on everything.
 You can find them everywhere.
 And then there's you.
 Furtively writing in a diary I can never find.
 And I have looked everywhere.
 Luvgood Carp, Editor-in-Chief First published in Blue Lake Review

 I've heard what you say in the name of love and your favorite word is no. I've seen what you do in the name of love because the purple bruises still show.
 You say you're a man of love but that sounds dangerous to me, so bring me no more love and show me simple courtesy.
-Luvgood Carp, Editor-in-Chief and Adjunct Professor for Student Loans First published in Ariel Chart
+Luvgood Carp, Editor-in-Chief First published in Ariel Chart

 Love takes nothing I don't freely give - so let the poets sleep guilt free.
 Though they tell shameless lies and unwelcome truths, they can't grow roses on the moon.
 A poem won't cure cancer or stop a middle-aged man from being a bore.
 Poetry can't make me see what I would rather ignore.
 And I choose to ignore a lot: how that look on your face is smug; or how you're the salt of the Earth and I'm the slug.
-Luvgood Carp, Editor-in-Chief and Adjunct Professor for Student Loans First published in Scarlet Leaf Review
+Luvgood Carp, Editor-in-Chief First published in Scarlet Leaf Review